jiannazzone/RetroDECK/wiki-rtd/docs/wiki_controllers/controllers-music.md

 ## Guitar Hero & Rockband Drums
 <img src="../../wiki_images/controllers/rockband-drums.png" width="153">

+Used by the several games in the `Guitar Hero` and `Rockband` game series.

 ### How to configure
 WIP

 ## Guitar Hero & Rockband Microphone
 <img src="../../wiki_images/controllers/guitar-hero-microhpone.png" width="153">

+Used by the several games in the `Guitar Hero` and `Rockband` game series.

 ### How to configure
 WIP